imarc/handbook/strategy.markdown

 :	32 hours, *in addition to Discovery Activities*.

 This document should restate scope of production phase (which often changes somewhat during discovery), and must be approved by the client.
 It describes business needs driving the project, and describes front-end functionality (what, not how).
-It typically includes a [site map](#SiteMap) and [homepage narrative](#HomepageNarrative).
+It typically includes a [Site Map][] and [Homepage Narrative][].
 It should be reviewed by the Producer before finalization, and may include or reference change orders vs the proposal scope.

 ### Production Specification